-Exams: There will be three exams during the semester which will emphasize material introduced since the last exam.
+Exams: There will be four exams during the semester which will emphasize material introduced since the last exam.
 You must complete the exam during the designated class period, so be sure to make note of these dates from the course schedule.
 There will be no make-up exams without prior arrangements with me.
-The final exam will be a comprehensive written final on:
+The final exam will be a comprehensive, standardized final written by the American Chemical Society (ACS) that must be taken at the time scheduled by the University: